Timeline of the Yemeni revolution (3 June – 22 September 2011): 17 July

-Several hundred thousand anti-Saleh protesters marked the 33rd anniversary of Saleh's presidency by waving black flags and marching in Ta'izz, Sana'a, Amran, and other cities across Yemen.
-Several thousand counter-demonstrators in Sana'a turned out to hold up posters and pictures of the president.
+Several hundred thousand anti-Saleh protesters marked the 33rd anniversary of Saleh's presidency by waving black flags and marching in Taiz, Sanaa, Amran, and other cities across Yemen.
+Several thousand counter-demonstrators in Sanaa turned out to hold up posters and pictures of the president.

 In Abyan, where government troops and armed tribesmen joined forces the previous night to combat Islamist militants, fighting continued.
 A CNN reporter quoted one tribal fighter as saying, "We will not stop until the terrorists leave the province.
 We will fight and have nothing to lose."
 The tribes reportedly eased their blockade on the province in order to allow the Yemeni government to deploy reinforcements to the area.

 18 July

-Violence erupted in the streets of Sana'a as government forces clashed with protesters and army defectors.
+Violence erupted in the streets of Sanaa as government forces clashed with protesters and army defectors.
 The opposition claimed six were confirmed dead.
 In front of the home of Acting President Abd al-Rab Mansur al-Hadi, about 100 journalists picketed to protest government restrictions on freedom of the press and abuse of reporters.